 One interviewee viewed the growing centralization of services by credit unions and caisses populaires as an attempt to compete more effectively with the banks.
 He argued that historically credit unions have engaged in "conservative entrepreneurship."
 Credit union board members, the interviewee stated "are not flamboyant risk-takers.
 They are aware that they are looking after their own funds, as well as those of their parents and neighbours, and will not go too far out on a limb."
-It was noted that credit union mergers inevitably lead to centralization, and "greater centralization on the business side" can enable a credit union to offer a wider range of services and products (and compete more effectively with the banks).
+It was noted that credit union to offer a wider range of services and products (and compete more effectively with the banks).
 Another interviewee, however, raised some doubts about this strategy: "Mergers and amalgamations can help credit unions to create a stronger image.
 But it is not just about image.
 Credit unions need to offer a distinguishable service to members, like Mountain Equipment Co-operative does."